 While Discord is an excellent tool for communicating with students and making friends to prevent loneliness, it can also be used as a personal journal.
 Have you ever sent yourself a text or emailed yourself a photo?
 I am in the habit of sending myself a DM (direct message) when I need to remember an important task.
 And when I want to move a photo from my phone to my laptop, I will attach it to a message and email it to myself.
-It’s quicker than using a cord…
+It’s quicker than finding a cord to charge and sync my devices.

 Discord works similarly, because you can easily set up a private server and organize it any way you like.
-Here are five quick steps to start your own Discord diary or research notebook.
+Here are five quick steps to start your own Discord research notebook or diary.

 Set up a server in 15 seconds